[UPDATE 2020-10-14 by @Jpsy ]:

 But this guide is about the Pi 4b and you are here because you looked for it.
 So let’s get started…

 On the way from Pi3 to Pi4 and from SD to SSD I faced some problems:

 The 8GB version is not yet officially supported by HA.
 The full SSD boot of HA is also not yet officially available for the Pi 4.

 - The SSD boot on the Pi4 is still full of pitfalls.
 This is not a Home Assistant problem but a Raspberry Pi problem.
 Especially the EEPROM bootloader firmware does not work with all available USB-to-SATA adaptors on the market.

 Fortunately these problems can be solved and the resulting system works flawlessly and is extremely fast!
-The 8GB memory provides HA with enough space to run many add-ons and a long data history (30 days in my setup) without starting to swap or choke.
+The 8GB version of the Pi provides HA with enough space to run many add-ons and a long data history (30 days in my setup) without starting to swap or choke.
 And there is always plenty of in memory buffer and cache available to keep DB accesses really fast.

-The following instructions will work for all version of Pi 4b – 1, 2, 4, 8 GB.
-You may actually have some more options with the versions below 8 GB (like using the 32bit version of HA).
-But I still recommend the 8 GB version as it will surely keep you happy for a longer time to come.
+The following instructions will work for all version of Pi 4b – 1, 2, 4, 8 Gb.
+But I strongly recommend the 8 GB version as it will surely keep you happy for a longer time to come.